saibotsivad/svelte-progress-bar/README.md

 })
 ```

-Or if you had some progress event emitter, you might set it manually
+Or if you had some progress event emitter that actually told you the
+percent of progress, you might set the progress bar width manually
 with something like this:

 ```js